godot-escoria/escoria-docs/api/ESCPlayer.md

 export var selectable = false
 ```

-Wether the player can be selected like an item
+Whether the player can be selected like an item